gutsy-robot/ROMA/README.md

 The requirements.txt file can be used to install the necessary packages into a virtual environment (not recomended).

+Also, install tensorboardX, using:

+    pip install tensorboardX

+Important Note: gfootball import lines have been removed in the fork as those were causing import issues.

 ## Run an experiment

 ```shell